Hennepin District Judge Kathryn Quaintance agrees to release names of jurors in Mohammed Noor trial

 Hennepin County District Judge Kathryn Quaintance will release the names of the jurors in the murder trial of former Minneapolis police officer Mohamed Noor on Aug.
 3, more than 18 months after his conviction.

-But Quaintance sent notice that she will release only their names.
-The judge, who presided over Noor’s trial, has signed orders six times since his conviction on April 30, 2019, to keep jurors’ names private.
+But Quaintance sent notice that she will release only their names, not additional identifying information.
+The judge, who presided over Noor's trial, has signed orders six times since his conviction on April 30, 2019, to keep jurors' names private.

 Typically, juror information — including names, jury questionnaires and related data — is released within hours of a verdict.

-The Star Tribune’s lawyer, Leita Walker, said the media’s goal is to understand the jurors and their verdict.

-“The press’ role is to be a watchdog on the administration of justice,” Walker said, adding that it was “vitally important to our democracy.”
+In her letter to jurors, Quaintance wrote that "the court feels your collective privacy interests are not represented by any of the parties currently involved in this case."
+She required reporters to contact jurors through their attorneys if they have one.

-Jurors convicted Noor of third-degree murder and second-degree manslaughter in the fatal shooting of Justine Ruszczyk Damond.
-They acquitted him of second-degree murder.
+Jurors convicted Noor of third-degree murder and second-degree manslaughter in the fatal shooting of Justine Ruszczyk Damond, and acquitted him of second-degree murder.

 Noor, 34, was responding to her 911 call about a possible sexual assault behind her south Minneapolis home on July 15, 2017, when he shot Damond, 40, from the passenger seat of his police vehicle.